Major League (band): Farewell Tour and Disbandment (2016)

 On January 15, 2016, Major League announced a farewell tour and confirmed they would disband following its completion.
 The tour featured support from Forever Came Calling and served as a retrospective on the band’s career.

-Hiatus and 2025 Activity (2017–Present)
+Hiatus, 2025 Activity and Future (2017–Present)

 After disbanding, members pursued individual projects.
 The band’s music continued to receive steady streaming activity.
 In 2025, the band's official Instagram account posted rehearsal footage and archival material featuring the original lineup, prompting speculation about a reunion.

 On June 17, the band announced that they would be pressing The Truth Is... on vinyl for the first time for the EP's 15 year anniversary.
 The following day they confirmed they were reuniting with the with a mix of old and new member’s.

 On August 19, Major League announced their first performance since their 2016 hiatus through an Instagram post.
-The band stated they would perform their 2010 EP The Truth Is... in full, along with additional material, at the Williams Center in Rutherford, New Jersey on November 21, 2025, with special guests.
+The band stated they would perform their 2010 EP The Truth Is... in full, along with additional material, at the Williams Center in Rutherford, New Jersey on November 21, 2025, with With The Punches and Forever Came Calling.

+On January 26, 2026, the band announced a co-headline tour with Hit The Lights, their first tour since reuniting, marking their return to the scene.